 Conclusion

-Legal translation is by far one of the most complex, and therefore most expensive forms of translation.
-It’s a type of translation that is unlikely to see machine translation or artificial intelligence any time soon.
+Legal translation is by far one of the most complex and therefore most expensive forms of translation.
+It’s a type of translation that is unlikely to be seen as machine translation or artificial intelligence anytime soon.

 While we specialize in providing Arabic legal translation services, we also help businesses translate legal texts into multiple languages.